EU Dinosaurs Are No Longer in Control

 The EU Commission is barking up the New Silk Road:

-The EU Commission has opened an investigation into the Belgrade-Budapest high-speed railway, a 350-km line which is a strategic section of the Eastern European route of the Belt and Road Initiative strategy.
+The EU Commission has opened an investigation into the Belgrade-Budapest high-speed railway, a 350-kilometer line which is a strategic section of the Eastern European route of the Belt and Road Initiative strategy.
 The EU is particularly focusing on Hungary, a full member of the EU, and less on Serbia, which is not subjected to strict EU rules.
 China Railway International Corp. is the contractor, and the Export-Import Bank of China is the financier.

 The EU is probing whether the contract has violated EU laws which establish a mandatory public tender for large deals.
 The Hungarian government said it had signed the contract with China after having consulted with Brussels.